tardisgo/tardisgo/README.md

 haxe -main tardis.Go -cp tardis -dce full -D godebug -cpp tardis/cpp ./tardis/cpp/Go
 ```
-To get a list of commands type "?" followed by carrage return, after the 1st break location is printed (there is no prompt character).
+To get a list of commands type "?" followed by carriage return, after the 1st break location is printed (there is no prompt character).

 To run cross-target command-line tests as quickly as possible, the "-haxe X" flag concurrently runs the Haxe compiler and executes the resulting code as follows:
 - "-haxe all" - all supported targets (C++, C#, Java, JavaScript)
+- "-haxe bench" - all supported targets (C++, C#, Java, JavaScript) but using benchmark settings
 - "-haxe js" - only compiles and runs nodeJS (for automated testing, exits with an error if one occurs)
 - "-haxe jsfu" - only compiles (-D fullunsafe) and runs nodeJS (for automated testing, exits with an error if one occurs)
 - "-haxe cpp" - only compiles and runs C++ (for automated testing, exits with an error if one occurs)